brianSalk/letter-boxed-solver/README.md

 ## How to use
 Clone this repo to your computer.
 make sure you have Selenium version 4.1 or higher installed.
+If not, run `pip install selenium` for Linux or `pip3 install selenium` for Windows
 From your terminal, run `python scraper.py`
 This will open up a browser on your computer and solve todays letter boxed.
 You may need to install the chromium [web-driver](https://developer.chrome.com/docs/chromedriver/get-started) in order for this to work.
 ## Use the Selenium web driver to open the Letter Boxed page